REQUEST MORE INFORMATION

 March 10 – New Student Orientation scheduled (online orientation will occur within two months of acceptance)

-March 15 – CHI Primer (IS Program prerequisite) and First Module homework assignments provided
+March 15 – ChI Primer (Chaplaincy Program prerequisite) and First course homework assignments provided

-Two months (approximate) – Complete CHI Primer and First Module assignments
+Two months (approximate) – Complete ChI Primer and First class assignments

-May 1 – First Module tuition payment due
+May 1 – First class tuition payment due

-May 14 – First Module homework assignment due
+May 14 – First class homework assignment due

 May 15 – First day of class